Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-2/day-1/lecture-materials/intro-to-class-based-views.md

 This challenge exercise is for those of you who don't need to rest and would like some additional reps in addition to the Finch Collector lab.

 So far in the Cat Collector, we've implemented full-CRUD for the Cat Model.
-Tomorrow we will be learning how to implement a many-to-many association between cats and toys:<br>`Cat >---< Toy`
+For our next lesson, we will be learning how to implement a many-to-many association between cats and toys:<br>`Cat >---< Toy`

-The starter code for the many-to-many lesson will have full-CRUD implemented for the Toy Model.
+For the upcoming many-to-many lesson, we will need to have full-CRUD implemented for the Toy Model. <br>*Starter code will be available for this lesson just in case.*

 For practice, feel free to implement full-CRUD on the Toy Model yourself.

 The Toy Model has the following attributes:

 ```python